BNLNPPS/nopayloadclient/README.md

 The oldest entry will be removed until the cache is below the limit again.
 Set to `-1` for unlimited size.

-`print_time_stamps`: if set to `true`, print a time stamp before and after calling curl.
-Mainly used for performance evaluation.

 `use_fake_backend`: if set to `true`, the client will not contact the actual rest api but instead simulate its response assuming a single, minimal global tag.
 This is useful when testing the client's interface (e.g. when integrating into an existing software framework)